edasaki/game-arch-design/README.md

 # Designing a 2D Side-Scrolling Multiplayer Browser Game

 This document is a collection of my progress as I figure out how to design a browser game (along the lines of agar.io or mope.io).
+The key difference from the major .io games out there is the side-scrolling approach rather than a top-down game.
+This introduces greater complexity due to the extra physics involved in having a vertical y axis.

 My background is largely backend development (and very little game engine development), so it's going to be a considerable amount of trial-and-error as I figure out what works best.